sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/regression.rst

      -  LinearRegression analysis is a set of statistical processes for estimating the relationships between a dependent variable and one or more independent variables.

    * - Generalized linear regression
-     - Contrasted with linear regression where the output is assumed to follow a Gaussian distribution, generalized linear models (GLMs) are specifications of linear models where the response variable Yi follows some distribution from the exponential family of distributions
+     - Contrasted with linear regression where the output is assumed to follow a Gaussian distribution, generalized linear models (GLMs) are specifications of linear models where the response variable Yi follows some distribution from the exponential family of distributions.

    * - Decision tree regression
      - Decision trees and their ensembles are popular methods for the machine learning tasks of classification and regression.
 Decision trees are widely used since they are easy to interpret, handle categorical features, extend to the multiclass classification setting, do not require feature scaling, and are able to capture non-linearities and feature interactions.